barbsjean/Steam_data_analysis/Script for Presentation.md

 Also to keep something in mind, 67.5% of games are developed and published by the same company where as 32.5% have differing developers and publishers.
 This dashboard reflects that as well!

-[click on COUNTERSTRIKE POS REVIEWS to show it interacting] - [unclick POS REVIEW]
+[click on COUNTERSTRIKE POS REVIEWS to show it interacting] - as you can see, this shows the 7 mil positive reviews with over a million negative reviews and how it has the same Developer and Publisher VALVE - [unclick POS REVIEW]

-[click on Grand Theft Auto 5 POS REVIEWS, bottom blue dot] - [unclick POS REVIEW]
+HOVER OVER GTA TO SHOW POSITIVE REVIEWS

-[click on HIGHEST dot on POS REVIEW BY DEVELOPER] - [pops up all the games]
+Alternatively you can interact with the scatters on the bottom to see the games for each catergory. [click TOP BLUE DOT CHOICE OF GAMES] as you can see it showing that this developer also publishes it's own games and has nothing but pay to play games while [click TOP PINK DOT BIG FISH] Big Fish games has both multiple developers and games that are pay to play AND free to play.

 ----------------------------------------------------------------------------------------------

 DEV/PUB INFO:

 Next we are going to dive deeper into the Developers and Publishers for the Steam database.
 I decided to focus on the top 5 for this dashboard.
 The top 5 was based on the total number of positive reviews for each Developer and Publisher.
+This one is made to be interactive, lemme show you!

 The bar charts are showing the average price in each owner bucket per Dev or Publisher.